+The White & Case International Arbitration LLM Program provides a unique, individualized educational opportunity for a small group of top-quality students wishing to acquire an in-depth grounding in the field.
 The program offers specialized theoretical and practical courses in arbitration.
 In addition, there is a broad selection of related subjects, including course offerings with a focus on Latin America for future practitioners wishing to pursue a career involving interests in that region.

 The program provides personalized and effective student mentorship and the student experience is enriched by Miami Law’s International Arbitration Institute’s activities, lectures and publications.
-The degree requires a total of 24 credits and student scholarships are available.

 LLM in International Law

 This program provides students with the specialized background and training necessary to recognize, understand, and manage problems arising in the international legal order, including those relating to international trade, investment, business, environmental problems, and the protection of human rights.
-The area's economy and social life are firmly tied to international trade, immigration, and tourism reflecting the current globalized world.
+The South Florida area's economy and social life are firmly tied to international trade, immigration, and tourism reflecting the current globalized world.

 The degree requires a total of 24 credits, and there are full-time, part-time, and joint-degree study options.
 Student scholarships are available.

 LLM in Maritime Law

-LLM in Real Property Development
+LLM in Real Estate / Property Development

 The Robert Traurig-Greenberg Traurig LLM in Real Property Development provides an advanced educational opportunity for lawyers dedicated to working in the real estate field.
 The program is designed both for recent law school graduates and for practitioners interested in redirecting or fine-tuning their practice.

 The Program explores the subjects necessary to develop an understanding of land acquisition, finance, regulation, tax law, construction law, residential and commercial development, closings, negotiation, planning strategies and drafting.

 LLM in Taxation

 There is an International Tax Concentration available, and Tax Tuesdays provide a space for practitioners and students to present and discuss areas of practice or current issues in tax.

 LLM in Taxation of Cross-Border Investment

 Specifically, the degree benefits foreign attorneys who are practicing, or intend to practice, in or with Latin America in order to develop the niche market of structuring investments in and by Latin America, and foreign lawyers who are ready to delve into a more sophisticated tax practice and looking to understand enough U.S. tax law to work well with U.S. tax lawyers.

 The Robert Traurig-Greenberg Traurig LL.M. in Real Property Development is also accessible in an online format to offer the same academic excellence and convenience for the working professional.
 Enroll part-time, starting in the fall or spring, with no career interruption, commuting or fixed class hours and no special software or computer skills are necessary.

-Online LL.M. in Taxation of Cross-Border Investment - This degree program is also accessible in an online format and is specifically for foreign attorneys who are practicing, or intend to practice, in or with Latin America, and non-U.S./foreign lawyers who are ready to delve into a more sophisticated tax practice and looking to understand enough U.S. tax law to work well with U.S. tax lawyers.
+This degree program is also accessible in an online format and is specifically for foreign attorneys who are practicing, or intend to practice, in or with Latin America, and non-U.S./foreign lawyers who are ready to delve into a more sophisticated tax practice and looking to understand enough U.S. tax law to work well with U.S. tax lawyers.